bespinian/trainings/kubernetes-hands-on/README.md

 ### Change the image

-Modify the YAML of the **UI** deployment to use an older image version.
+Modify the YAML of the **UI** deployment to use an newer image version.
 Use the tag `1.0.7` and apply the new config using `kubectl`.

 Wait for the new deployment to finish by executing the command.